poconnor-pilz/mgrpc-java/readme.md

 - Test the cancel by doing a context cancel and by using the CancelableObserver as above.
 - Send a timeout in the header of the first request and do a timeout executor on the server
 - Do thread pools for client and server.
+TODO: tests
+- Test if the queue bounds are exceeded, client and server
+- Test out of order, client and server
+- Test cancel
+- Test cancel beause of timeout

 ## Watch Batching
 Batching is something that comes up as a specific optimisation for a cloud visu server use case and is probably not a general concept at all.